List of Nintendo DS accessories: Nintendo DS Digital TV Tuner

-The Nintendo DS Digital TV Tuner (ワンセグ受信アダプタ ＤＳテレビ, Wansegu Jushin Adaputa Dī Esu Terebi) is a 1seg TV tuner that picks up TV signals and plays them on the Nintendo DS, released exclusively for Japan through Nintendo’s online shop.
+The Nintendo DS Digital TV Tuner (ワンセグ受信アダプタ ＤＳテレビ, Wansegu Jushin Adaputa Dī Esu Terebi) is a 1seg TV tuner that picks up TV signals and plays them on the Nintendo DS, released exclusively for Japan through Nintendo's online shop.
 It was released on November 23, 2007.
 The top screen is for watching the broadcast in 16:9 or 4:3 ratio, while the touch screen is used to change the channels.
 It was packaged with the DS TV [NTR-016], DS TV dedicated cover [NTR-017], and DS TV Dedicated External Antenna (with suction panel) [NTR-025].
 The external antenna plugged into the side of the DS TV itself through a standard headphone jack.
 A series of three suction cups could be used to attach the wire to a window or other smooth surfaces.

 The DSTV folds in when not in use with the half containing extendable rabbit ear antennas.
 The other half clips onto the DS and has a locking mechanism for stability.
 A button on the side releases the lock.
 The dedicated cover slips over both halves of the folded DSTV when not in use, covering the contacts over the cartridge portion of the DSTV.
 While the TV tuner was a Japan-only accessory (due to it only using 1seg signals), it works with all DS and 3DS models.

 Activity Meter

 The activity meter is a pedometer included with Personal Trainer: Walking (also named Walk With Me in Europe and other regions).
 It communicates with the DS using an infrared transceiver built into the top of the meter, and one in the end of the game cartridge, meaning it works with all Nintendo DS / 3DS consoles.
 Its only display is an LED which changes its colour and flashing pattern once the user reaches their daily step goal; all other information has to be viewed by transferring it to the Nintendo DS cartridge.
 The device stores the final seven days of detailed activity statistics, and the last 60 days of total step counts.
 There is a clip built into the meter's battery door allowing it to be attached to a person's clothes or a dog's collar.
 A flat battery door without the clip is also included.
 The system came with two meters, one is black and one is white.

 In Europe a green and white activity meter came with Active Health with Carol Vorderman It could also be bought separately.

+The games that supported this were Personal Trainer: Walking and Active Health with Carol Vorderman.